mmacari7/Redis_LRU_Cache/readme.md

 The first route `/api/people/history` is responsible for displaying the current cache of up to 20 different recently accessed people from the data base.
 The second route `/api/people/:id` is responsible for getting the person with ID from the cache, if they are cached.
 Otherwise we fetch the person from the data base and then add them to the cache.

-All the caching will be done using Redis, and all routing using Express.
+All the caching is done using Redis, and all routing using Express.

+## Run

+To use the program make sure you are in the root project directory.

+Using Node.js run `npm install` to install all of the dependencies.

+Then run `npm start` which will begin running the server to demonstrate the program.